Electrical safety tips and advice

 - Call 999.
 Only those with necessary knowledge should carry out first aid.

 - If the current cannot be turned off safely, use a non-conducting object such as wooden broom to gently push the individual away from the source of the current.
 Never use a wet or metal object.
-If possible, stand on something non-conducting such as a rubber mat.
+If possible, stand on something non-conducting such as a rubber mat, but NEVER in water.

 Find out more here.